'Not Enough Time': Census Workers Fear Rushing Count Could Botch Results

 In a statement to the House Oversight and Reform Committee last month, Dillingham, the bureau's director, said local offices are conducting "replacement trainings on an ongoing basis" to try to make sure there are enough door knockers.
 This week, the bureau said it's offering up to an $800 bonus to enumerators who put in more hours in August.

-Still, many supervisors at area census offices tell NPR they are concerned offices are rushing newly hired temporary workers into the field.
+Still, many supervisors at area census offices told NPR they are concerned offices are rushing newly hired temporary workers into the field.

-"We're just sending bodies out regardless of whether they're ready or not," says a census field supervisor working in the Mid-Atlantic.
+"We're just sending bodies out regardless of whether they're ready or not," said a census field supervisor working in the Mid-Atlantic.

 In the scramble to get up and running, some enumerators have been caught in technical delays.

-Alex Goulder, a recently hired door knocker in Boulder, Colo., says he lost out on six potential workdays because he was unable to complete online training.
+Alex Goulder, a recently hired door knocker in Boulder, Colo., said he lost out on six potential workdays because he was unable to complete online training.

 Door knockers are also each equipped with an iPhone 8 to collect and upload census responses from the field.
 But figuring out how to unlock the phone with a passcode and navigate the pre-installed apps has been a steep learning curve for some enumerators, NPR has learned.

-"We do not have enough time to hand-hold every single person," an office operations supervisor who specializes in IT tells NPR.
+"We do not have enough time to hand-hold every single person," an office operations supervisor who specializes in information technology told NPR.
 "Most enumerators are retired.
 Sometimes this is their first smartphone.
 They're more used to flip phones."

 The technology is just another challenge piled on top of the pandemic and the time crunch.

 "This is what's making my stomach hurt.
-There's so much that isn't right about this," says a census field supervisor in California.
+There's so much that isn't right about this," a census field supervisor in California said.
 "I know for the next 10 years, it won't be an accurate count.
 I don't know what we can do about it."

-"One more is better than zero," says the census field supervisor working in the Mid-Atlantic.
+"One more is better than zero," said the census field supervisor working in the Mid-Atlantic.
 "I would take that any given day."

 This week, Sen. Jeanne Shaheen of New Hampshire, the top Democrat on the Senate appropriations subcommittee that funds the bureau, asked for the Commerce Department inspector general to investigate the decision to speed up the census schedule.